-The Easthampton Police Department's designated Public Information Officers, or PIOs, are Sergeant Dennis Scribner (8 am to 4 pm shift) and Sergeant Chad Alexander (4 pm to midnight shift).
+The Easthampton Police Department's designated Public Information Officers, or PIOs, are Lieutenant Chad Alexander (7 am to 3 pm shift) and Sergeant Andrew Beaulieu (3 pm to 11 pm shift).
 As Public Information Officers, they act as official spokespersons for the department in conducting and maintaining an active liaison with the news media, they serve as a central source of information for release by the department, and they respond to requests for information by the news media and the community.

 Our Public Information Officers assist news media personnel in covering routine news stories and at the scenes of incidents; they assist news media on an on-call basis; they prepare and distribute press releases; they arrange for and assist at news conferences; they coordinate and authorize the release of information about victims, witnesses and suspects; they assist in crisis situations within the agency and the community; and they coordinate and authorize the release of information concerning confidential agency investigations and operations.

-Our department's Public Information Officers also manage and monitor the department's official social media accounts.
+Our department's Public Information Officers also assist with managing and monitoring the department's official social media accounts.

 Public Records Requests